popey/popey.com-blog/content/about.md

 ## About

 1972 vintage human meatbag.
 By day I work as a Developer Advocate for [Canonical](https://canonical.com/), working on [Snapcraft](https://snapcraft.io/) and [Ubuntu](https://ubuntu.com/).
-By night I'm a single dad to two amazing kids.
-I also like cats.
+By night I'm a married dad to two amazing kids.
+I also like cats, but really want a dog.

 ---